lisztian/cucumber-jvm-parallel-plugin/README.md

 ###Re-Run Functionality

-> **Why it's bad to keep re-running more than 1 or more time ?:**
+**Why it's bad to keep re-running more than 1 or more time ?** </br>
-* When we run test cases first time, we got some failure due to environment issues or network issues or grid management issues or Browsers issues, such test cases we are not considering as **Flaky**.
- If we are getting same failure result on each run such test cases we count as Flaky, It is meaning less to keep running such test cases so with this plugin you can try only 5 times max.
+When we run test cases first time, we got some failure due to environment issues or network issues or grid management issues or Browsers issues, such test cases we are not considering as **Flaky**.
+If we are getting same failure result on each run such test cases we count as Flaky, It is meaning less to keep running such test cases so with this plugin you can try only 5 times max. </br>
-> **What it does?:**
+**What it does?** </br>
-* It re-run only failed test cases on each run and after complete run it generate consolidated report.
+It re-run only failed test cases on each run and after complete run it generate consolidated report. </br>
-> **How to enable it?:**
+**How to enable it?** </br>
-* specify property counts between 1 to 5.
+specify property counts between 1 to 5.</br>
 ```xml
 <retryCount>1</retryCount>
 ```